jackyzha0/jackyzha0.github.io/content/thoughts/In Over Our Heads.md

 - it means seeing the other person for who they really are.
 Emotions are just something people have, from time to time.
 Those need to be dealt with, but should not be taken too seriously.
 Relating to the other person’s principles, projects, and commitments means supporting what they most care about in the longer run

 ### Stage 5: Fluid
+> We do not have one fixed "self" we can simply "be"

 - systems are relativized.
 They move from subject to object, and are subordinated to, and organized by, the process of meaning-making itself
 - you are no longer defined as a system of principles, projects, and commitments.
 You have several such systems, “multiple selves,” none of them entirely coherent, and which have different values—and this is no longer a problem, because you respect all of them
 - there is sometimes an uncomfortable middle between systematic (stage 4) and fluid (stage 5) stages often referred to as stage 4.5 where nihilism and postmodernism commonly emerges.
 Understanding that there is no ultimate meaning, one comes to the wrong conclusion that there are no meanings at all